mapcode-foundation/mapcode-cpp/README.md

 ### 2.4.1

+* Renamed .h files to internal_*.h unless they are relevant to the interface.

-* Turned territories, alphabets and error codes into enums; Cleaned up source.
+* Turned territories, alphabets and error codes into enums.

-* Split off legacy stuff into mapcode_legacy.h
+* Split off legacy stuff into `mapcode_legacy.h`.

-* Added mapcode_territories.h
+* Added `convertUtf8ToUtf16`, `convertUtf16ToUtf8`, `recogniseAlphabetUtf8`, `recogniseAlphabetUtf16`.

 ### 2.4.0